+Cross session is to predict the same person's emotion at a different time when the same stimuli is received, i.e., stability of emotion recognition model over time.
+In this test, the first two sessions (two different days) from the same subjects are used as training data, and then, the remaining one session is used for test data.
+For H-ELM, regularization parameter C2 is selected from the space $[10^{-10}, 2^{-9}, ..., 10^{10}]$ for each experiment, while parameter S is selected from the

 Fig. 7.
-Comparison experiment results of subject dependent test stability of emotion recognition model over time.
-In this test, the first two sessions (two different days) from the same subjects are used as training data, and then, the remaining one session is used for test data.
-For H-ELM, regularization parameter C2 is selected from the space $[10^{-10}, 2^{-9}, \dots, 10^{10}]$ for each experiment, while parameter S is selected from the $[0.1, 0.2, \dots, 1]$ for a session.
-For ELM, SVM, DBN, and our proposed method, the way of parameters selection is the same as the subject dependent test.
+Comparison experiment results of subject dependent test.